CONTACT INFO: 216-397-4283 or email@example.com

 What can you expect at the initial session?

 The first session, called a "triage" session, usually lasts about 20 minutes and will most often be a phone call with a counselor.
 Prior to the triage, you will be asked to provide some background information about yourself in our secure, online database.
 The triage counselor will have a brief conversation with you about the information you provide, explain the services of the Counseling Center, and decide best next steps.
 Future sessions may be with a different counselor than the one you will be speaking with during your initial visit.
-As stated above, all services offered during Fall 2020 will be virtual.

 The services of the Counseling Center are offered free of charge to all students currently enrolled in credit courses at John Carroll University.